orielsanchez/cse15l-lab-reports/lab3.md

 (base) oriel@Oriels-MacBook-Air docsearch %
 ```

-### command line option 2: grep -c
+### command line option 2: `grep -c`

-Only a count of selected lines is written to standard output
+The `grep -c` command in Unix/Linux counts the number of lines in a file that match a specified pattern.
+This functionality is useful for quickly determining the frequency of a pattern's occurrence in a file, which is particularly beneficial for analyzing and summarizing large datasets or logs.

 #### example 1